phylum-dev/documentation/docs/knowledge_base/threat_feed.md

 The response is a JSON object containing the following keys:

+- `name`: The name of the package.
+- `version`: The version of the package.
+- `ecosystem`: The ecosystem to which the package was published.
 - `code`: The HTTP status code.
 - `malware`: A boolean indicating if the package has been triaged as malware.
 - `riskScores`: An object containing risk scores for each of the 5 Phylum risk domains associated with the package.